neurobioinfo/scrnabox/README_SCRNA.md

 - [References](#references)

 ## Introduction
-scrnabox.slurm is an open-source pipeline for scRNA analysis that includes a job scheduler for HPC system.
+This guide provides a brief introduction to analyzing standard data using the Scrnabox pipeline, scrnabox.slurm is an open-source pipeline for scRNA analysis that includes a job scheduler for HPC system.
+It outlines the steps involved in processing and analyzing HTO data, including quality control, cell filtering, clustering, and contrast analysis.
+By following these steps, researchers can gain insights into gene expression patterns in single cells and understand the underlying cellular heterogeneity in their samples.

 <kbd>
 ![Steps of Standard scRNA-seq ](https://raw.githubusercontent.com/neurobioinfo/scrnabox/main/figs/scrna.png)
 </kbd>